php-fig/fig-standards/proposed/PSR-2-advanced.md

 }
 ```

-Lists of `implements` may be split across multiple lines, where each
+Lists of `implements` MAY be split across multiple lines, where each
 subsequent line is indented once.
+When doing so, there MUST be only one
-List only one interface per line.
+interface per line.

 ```php
 <?php